smok-serwis/smok-client/docs/predicates.rst

 take care to instantiate your classes with the proper data.
 Let's see how a predicate is built:

-.. autoclass:: smokclient.predicate.BaseStatistic
+.. autoclass:: smok.predicate.BaseStatistic
     :members:

-.. autoclass:: smokclient.predicate.Event
+.. autoclass:: smok.predicate.Event
     :members:

-.. autoclass:: smokclient.predicate.Color
+.. autoclass:: smok.predicate.Color
     :members:

 Example: